This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Countdown To Kindergarten by Alison McGhee

-The Kindergarten supplies that your child will need are relatively few — especially on the first day of school.
+#9 – Gather the necessary Kindergarten supplies.
+However, the Kindergarten supplies that your child will need are relatively few — especially on the very first day of school.
 Your child’s teacher will probably have their own list of recommended Kindergarten supplies.
 So start small with a backpack, lunch box, pencils, erasers, a small box of regular-sized crayons, and paper.
 Be sure to write your child’s name on all of their supplies (including their coats and shoes).
 Use a permanent marker, if possible, because tape and other adhesives are likely to loosen quickly.

 Q: Do I have to take a nap?

-Encourage your child to take a small token from home with them on their first day of Kindergarten.
-Consider things like: a family picture taped inside her lunchbox, a favorite sticker, or a small toy.
+#11 – Encourage your child to take a small token from home with them on their first day of Kindergarten.
+Consider the following items: a family picture taped inside her lunchbox, a favorite sticker, or a small toy.
 (Keep in mind, toys are likely to become lost or left behind at school.)

-- Basic Tips For The First Day Of School
+- 12 Ways To Make The First Day Of School Special

-- Tips To Calm Your Child’s First Day Jitters
+- 10 Ways To Celebrate Your Child’s First Day Of Kindergarten

 - Lots Of Encouraging First Day Of School Quotes